 6. Financial Times Guides: Business Development – How to Win Profitable Customers and Clients

-This very helpful book, courtesy of the Financial Times, covers all the tips, tools, techniques and Q&As you'll ever need when it comes to winning new clients.
-It will also show you how to work more effectively with the customers or clients you already have, and show you ways to generate more profit.
-A must for your bookshelf.
+This beneficial book, courtesy of the Financial Times, covers all the tips, tools, techniques and Q&As you'll ever need when it comes to winning new clients.
+It will also show you how to work more effectively with the customers or clients you already have, and show you ways to generate more profit — a must for your bookshelf.

 7. Effective Client Management in Professional Services: How to Build Successful Client Relationships by Jack Berkovi